 Fresh, ripe figs are tender and full of flavor, and thus require very little gussying up.
-With two short seasons—early June and early Fall—you will want to take advantage and enjoy the fruit in a variety of delicious ways.
+With two short seasons—early June and early fall—you will want to take advantage and enjoy the fruit in a variety of delicious ways.
 Figs are great in salads with sweet, tangy dressings, served simply with an added ingredient or two for an appetizer, and of course, incorporated into a beautiful dessert.
 Don't be afraid to improvise, as figs are very forgiving and allow you to mix and match basic ingredients.
 This collection of sweet and savory recipes makes the most of fresh figs when they're in season.

 01 of 23

 Figs and bacon are a match made in heaven—the sweet and salty complement each other beautifully—and this recipe is a perfect example of how simple is best.
 Calling for just figs and bacon, you will be able to assemble and cook this crowd-pleasing appetizer in no time.
 Simply wrap each fig with a strip of bacon a few times over; the bacon should stay in place when cooking, but if you'd like to be extra careful, use a couple of toothpicks to keep it all intact.
-You can either cook under the broiler or fry on the stovetop.
+You can either cook it under the broiler or fry it on the stove top.

-02 of 22
+02 of 23

 This tasty appetizer looks like you spent a lot of time preparing it, but all you need is just 10 minutes to assemble and cook.
-Figs are stuffed with good quality blue cheese (creamier blues like gorgonzola dolce work best), giving these little morsels the perfect balance between savory, sweet, and creamy.
-You can serve as-is, or brush the figs with oil and set in a pan, cooking until the figs are hot and the cheese is melted.
+Figs are stuffed with good quality blue cheese (creamier blues like Gorgonzola dolce work best), giving these little morsels the perfect balance between savory, sweet, and creamy.
+You can serve as is, or brush the figs with oil and set in a pan, cooking until the figs are hot and the cheese is melted.
 Make them part of a cheese platter, serve them at cocktail hour, or add to a salad.

 03 of 23

-When you have figs that aren't as sweet as you'd expect, it's a good idea to cook them in a sweet syrup and make them almost preservelike, perfect for adding them to pancakes, waffles, sandwiches, or cheese.
+When you have figs that aren't as sweet as you'd expect, it's a good idea to cook them in a sweet syrup and make them almost preservelike, perfect for adding them to pancakes, waffles, sandwiches, or pairing with cheese.
 Simply simmer together sugar, cinnamon, and other spices, add the figs, and cook for about 5 minutes.
 Feel free to get creative and add other spices to the syrup like cardamom or peppercorns.
 Keep in the fridge or give as holiday presents to family and friends.

 04 of 23

 This recipe for fig coulis is good on pretty much anything.
 Spread it on bread to add a sweet note to sandwiches, use it to top focaccia and add nuts and a drizzle of honey, serve it on the side with roasted meats, including your next Thanksgiving turkey, or put it on a charcuterie plate.

 05 of 23

 No matter which way you choose to serve it, this simple recipe is a good template for you to have fun, improvise, and experiment.

 06 of 23

 07 of 23

 This flavorful dessert would be the ideal grand finale at any dinner party.
-Fresh figs are cooked in a simple syrup until soft and then drizzled with a spiced Brandy and sherry sauce.
-These figs are a great dessert when paired with cheeses or cream, but can also be a vehicle to carry stronger savory flavors like prosciutto, bacon, or pancetta.
+Fresh figs are cooked in a simple syrup until soft and then drizzled with a spiced brandy and sherry sauce.
+These figs are a great dessert when paired with cheeses or cream but can also be a vehicle to carry stronger savory flavors like prosciutto, bacon, or pancetta.

 08 of 23

 Labneh is a yogurt cheese made by straining the yogurt of most of its liquid.
-This recipe teaches you how to make this versatile cheese, which you can then use on other recipes in lieu of mascarpone or soft ricotta.
+This recipe teaches you how to make this versatile cheese, which you can then use in other recipes in lieu of mascarpone or soft ricotta.
 After the figs are baked, they're stuffed with the labneh and drizzled with honey and a topping of chopped pistachios.
-It is great as an appetizer as well as a dessert.Continue to 9 of 22 below.
+It is great as an appetizer as well as a dessert.Continue to 9 of 23 below.

 09 of 23